whg-training/whg-training-resources/docs/sequence_data_analysis/introduction_to_next_generation_sequencing_data_analysis/Pipeline_outline.md

 #### A look at the data

-You should now have a folder called `sequence_data_analysis` filled with a number of data files.
+You should now have a folder called `sequence_data_analysis/` filled with a number of data files.
 Now would be a good point to explore what's in there.
 The folder contains

 - sequence data reads from malaria parasites (under the `malaria/` folder).
 These reads are in